mindior/xaiselector/README.md

 9) The application is implemented to support satisfaction and trust questionnaires with a five-point Likert scale, with normal questions having options with values from 1 to 5 and inverted questions having values of 1, 0.5, 0.33, 0.25 and 0.2.

-10) The application is available on the web for test.
-It provides the results of the two experiments carried out with real users in the context of the underlying research work.
-To access it, please use the user 'contact@xaiexplained.com' with the password senha to access the management of the experiments and the code UMX971 to view the user data collection screen.
-You can create your own experiments.
-Register a new user and log in.

-11) The 'generate default project' functionality will only work if the backup of the database provided is recovered.
+10) The 'generate default project' functionality will only work if the backup of the database provided is recovered.

-12) There is a feature on the main page of the application, 'create user', which is not available on the web, but only in the source code.
+11) There is a feature on the main page of the application, 'create user', which is not available on the web, but only in the source code.
 Without this functionality it is not possible to create experiments.

-13) To create an experiment, please register a user and access the application through it.
+12) To create an experiment, please register a user and access the application through it.
 This will give you access to the experiment management module.

 Please, when accessing the application on the web, use the logout functionality to exit the application.
 Do not simply close the browser.
 This ensures that the files generated during access are removed from the server, avoiding unnecessary disk space consumption.